BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ## ⑥ Charging

-Charging is done through the mini USB jack available on the buttom right of the MiniChord.
+Charging is done through the mini USB jack available on the buttom right of the minichord.
 Connection to any USB outlet will do, and it will draw 500ma of current.

 **When charging, the top right led will shine red**.

 Full charge should be below 3 hours, and **the top right led will shine green once the full charge is attained**.
-Once fully charged, the MiniChord will play for around 7 hours.
+Once fully charged, the minichord will play for around 7 hours.

 **When the battery is getting low, the main led will pulse**.
-Once the pulsing start, the MiniChord can play for around 15 minutes more.
-You can play the MiniChord while plugged in.
+Once the pulsing start, the minichord can play for around 15 minutes more.
+You can play the minichord while plugged in.

 # **Advanced usage**

 ## Advanced chord selections

-There is two ways to access additional chords on the MiniChord:
+There is two ways to access additional chords on the minichord:

 **By combining buttons within the same column**.